MayurKanth/Data-Analysis-using-Microsoft-Excel-/README.md

-# Data-Analysis-using-Microsoft-Excel-
+# Data Analysis using Microsoft Excel

-# Project Overview:-
+# Project Overview
 Vrinda store wants to understand the growth centres of their business from the sales data of FY2022 and increase their revenue in next year.

 # KPI's